The Canal du Midi by bike, in Haute Garonne from Toulouse

 The history of the Canal du Midi

-The Canal du Midi was born under the impetus of Pierre-Paul Riquet , a tax collector, anxious to find solutions to facilitate the movement of goods.
-He then launched the largest construction site of the 17th century and at the same time revolutionized river navigation in the south of France!
-With the agreement of Louis XIV, it carries water from the Montagne Noire (in the Tarn) to the threshold of Naurouze (in the Aude): the highest point of the Canal which will subsequently become the line partition between the waters of the Atlantic Ocean and the Mediterranean Sea.
-The site will last 15 years.
-Today, the Canal du Midi is one of the oldest canals in Europe still in operation and since 1996 it has been a UNESCO World Heritage Site .
+The Canal du Midi was born under the impetus of Pierre-Paul Riquet, a tax collector, keen to find solutions to facilitate the movement of goods.
+He then launched the largest project of the 17th century and at the same time revolutionized river navigation in the south of France.
+With the agreement of Louis XIV, he carried water from the Montagne Noire (in the Tarn) to the Naurouze threshold (in the Aude): the highest point of the Canal which would later become the dividing line between the waters of the Atlantic Ocean and the Mediterranean Sea.
+The project lasted 15 years.
+Today, the Canal du Midi is one of the oldest canals in Europe still in operation and since 1996, it has been listed as a UNESCO World Heritage Site.

 Canal du Midi, Jenny Diab